 6. To treasure every minute, every day

 Leah is growing so fast that I sometimes catch myself wondering what's happened to the little premmie with the Elvis backcomb.
-Her face is changing, her vocal range expanding (now I know babies really
+Her face is changing, her vocal range expanding (now I know babies really do go "ga" and "goo") and her appetite is bigger too!

 What is scary though is that I have no clear memories of nursing Leah in the first 2 months: none at all of what she looked like in my arms as I nursed her.
 Perhaps all the sleep deprivation has made huge gaps in my memory.
 Perhaps the business of coping day to day with regular feeds, nappy changing, laundry, my own mood swings et al, has left little room in the brain for storing those precious moments.
 But I feel so bereft!